phantom/sign-in-with-solana/README.md

 - In a production application, both `SolanaSignInInput` generation and `SolanaSignInOutput` verification **should happen** **server-side**.
 Client-side verification should not be relied upon due to its inherent security flaws.
 Developers can make use of the asynchronous nature of the `autoSignIn` callback to make a request to the server to obtain SIWS params, and make another request to the server to perform verification of the SIWS input and output.
 - When generating `SolanaSignInInput`, developers should include as many fields as possible.
 Each field adds an extra layer of security to protect users against various forms of attacks.
 Examples of these fields include `nonce`, `chainId`, `issuedAt`, `expirationTime`, and `requestId`.

-## Reference API

-- `issuedAt`` — the time at which wahateve, — Phantom currently accepts _+10 min but subject to change
-- In addition to using `nonce` to avoid replay attacks, dapps can also choose to include a unique signature in the `requestId` .
-Once the wallet returns the signed message, dapps can then verify this signature against the state to add an additional, strong layer of security.

 ## Dependencies
 These dependencies need to be added to your `package.json`: